-Extend C drive with Disk Management (destructively)
+1. How to extend C drive with Server 2008 Disk Management

 - Right click drive D and select Delete Volume.